[ Printer Friendly Version ] [ Report Abuse ]

 Despite Arianna and Cinda knowing that there were compartments, they didn’t know the layout of the train, so I led them to a compartment that I had commonly occupied when I had still gone to school here.
 Nobody really ever bothered me when I sat here, because nobody ever noticed me.
-It was my safe haven, and more than once, I was tempted to stay on the train, reading my life away.
+It was my safe haven, and more than once I was tempted to just stay on the train, reading my life away.

 Arianna and Cinda chattered away about what to expect at Hogwarts, occasionally asking me a question or two, but mostly leaving me to think.
 Revenge plans ran around my mind, each more ridiculous than the last.
 When the conductor’s voice sounded throughout the train, announcing that we would be reaching Hogwarts in five minute’s time, I had gotten nowhere.